Georg Wilhelm Friedrich Hegel

 Passionate people tackle life head-on from an experimental perspective.
 In other words, they treat everything as an experiment that they can learn and grow from.
 The value of living this way is that there is no failure.
 There is only feedback.
 Just like a scientist who tries an experiment that doesn’t quite go as planned.
 This experiment provides the scientist with feedback that helps them make adjustments before conducting their next experiment.
 And they will continue running experiments and making adjustments until they finally get the results they originally expected.
 It’s as simple as that, and that is why passionate people get so much accomplished.
 It’s because they aren’t afraid to fail or make mistakes.
 Their entire life is an experiment, and they are the head scientist within the lab of life.

 Common Passion Traps and How to Avoid Them

-When we’re passionate about something we naturally have this zest, energy and enthusiasm (aka blinded optimism) that makes us feel as though we can be, do and have anything our heart desires.
+When we’re passionate about something we naturally have this zest, energy, and enthusiasm (aka blinded optimism) that makes us feel as though we can be, do and have anything our heart desires.
 This is all well a good.
-A little confidence of course goes a long way.
+A little confidence, of course, goes a long way.
 However, this is where many people go wrong.
-They get so absorbed in their passions and so deeply lost in their uncontrolled excitement that their passions literally cloud their judgement.
+They get so absorbed in their passions and so deeply lost in their uncontrolled excitement that their passions literally cloud their judgment.